 - Although the IRS audit experience can be tense, you should always remain courteous and respectful to the auditor.
 While you might become frustrated, avoid being uncooperative and argumentative.
 It will only make matters worse.

 Remember to Be Patient

 - There isn’t a strict definition for the IRS audit process timeline.
 The IRS audit process might be quickly resolved, but it might not.
 According to the IRS: “The length varies depending on the type of audit; the complexity of the issues; the availability of information requested; the availability of both parties for scheduling meetings; and your agreement or disagreement with the findings.”

 What are the Possible Results of an Audit?

 - No change: The auditor confirms that all information is correct.
-If everything is accurate, no changes will be made to your tax return and no additional taxes will be owed.
+If everything is accurate, your tax return won’t be changed, and you won’t owe additional taxes.

 - Agreement: The auditor finds a mistake, and you agree with the changes.
 You will sign the examination report with the results.

 - Disagreement: The auditor finds a mistake, and you disagree with the findings.
 Your options, at this point, are to request a conference with an IRS manager, participate in mediation or file an appeal.